tokiclover/e-gtk-theme/README.md

 * dialog action-area label are not well centered;
 * there is no way to crop image like border={1,1,1,1} (pixmap engine);
 * nothing use global arrow(s);
-* inset shadow can only be included in entry; impossible in notebook page (too much shadow with provided images/ugly box-shadow);

 ## both major versions specific: